Greedeks/GTweak/README.md

 - Configuring keyboard and mouse settings: disabling key filtering, sticky keys, and acceleration;
 - Adjusting Windows settings and modifying the power plan;
 - Adjusting power settings for Realtek High Definition Audio drivers to fix sound delay;
-- Viewing the configuration and monitoring system components.
+- Viewing the configuration and monitoring system components;
+- Implementation of data compression and subsequent restoration using NFTS.
 ```

 <h2> Screenshots 📷</h2>